 The global bio-economy is growing steadily as it develops new business models and technologies.
 However, it faces challenges in investment, government policy and research commercialisation that could make or break the future industry.
-Young bioleaders are isolated in regional clusters and often solely focus on self-career development, lacking the connection to global challenges and thinking innovatively about their contribution.
+Young bioleaders are isolated in regional clusters and often solely focus on self-career development, lacking the connection to global challenges and innovative thinking about their contribution.

-Global Biotech Revolution’s (GBR) vision is to create a network of young and current bio-leaders who grow and support each other’s ideas and knowledge, and think innovatively on growing the global bio-economy through collaborative ventures.
+Global Biotech Revolution’s (GBR) vision is to create a network of future and current bio-leaders who grow and support each other’s ideas and knowledge, and think innovatively on growing the global bio-economy through collaborative ventures.

 GBR is a not-for-profit that connects biotech think-tanks, industrial leaders and research pioneers to young bio-leaders of tomorrow.
 GBR is solely led by young passionate and engaged researchers, students and professionals from across the world.
 We engage key stakeholders through physical and online platforms that initiate and build future global conversations and collaborations.